OmarMiniesy/Notes/Web Applications/Cookies.md

 ---
 ### Cookie Format

 Servers can set cookie via the `Set-Cookie` [[HTTP]] header in a response message.
-Cookies contain the following data:
-* **Cookie Content**: Text Key-Value pairs that contain data.
+Cookies are formed of key=value pairs.
+In addition to the cookie data, there are some other flags and options that need to be set such as:
 * **Expiration Date**: The data when the cookie is no longer to be used, or not to be sent by the browser to the server.
+Done using `expires`.
 * **Path**: sends the cookies to all subsequent requests to this path and everything under it.
 * **Domain**: the scope of the cookie, or which domains and subdomains it has access to.
 * `HTTPOnly` Flag: only HTML technology can read the cookie.
 Secure against [[Cross Site Scripting (XSS)]].
 * `Secure` Flag: Cookies are only sent over [[HTTPS]].

+##### Cookie Types

+**Non-persistent Cookies**: These are also called [[Sessions]] cookies, and they are temporary cookies that are stored while a website is being used.
+- Once the browser closes, or the browser session is over, these cookies are deleted.
+- These offer enhanced privacy as they do not persist or track users beyond the current session.

+**Persistent Cookies**: These remain on the browser or device for a specified period of time as defined by the **expiration date** of the cookie.
+- They preserve information between browser sessions, and are useful for maintaining user preferences.
+- However, they can be used to track users across multiple sessions and monitor behavior.

+**Secure Cookies**: These are cookies that can only be transmitted over [[HTTPS]], and are marked by the `secure` flag.
+- These help protect session information and user data.

+**HTTPOnly Cookies**: These are cookies that *can not* be accessed by JavaScript.
+- These are useful for storing session information and guaranteeing security by preventing scripting technology to access its data.

 ##### Cookie Policy

 Cookies are sent to the valid domain and path, and only when they are not expired.
 - They also are managed according to the flags that are set.

+**Domain Policy**:
-- Cookies are sent to the subdomains of that domain as well.
+- Cookies can be sent to the subdomains of the domain set, but not vice versa.
+- Subdomains can set cookies for their direct super-domain, but not vice versa.
+This does not apply to TLDs.

-> The **Path** specifies the folder that the cookie is sent to in the **domain**.
-If the path is empty, it is sent to the whole domain.
+- If the domain is not set, the `Host-Only` flag is enabled, and the cookie is only sent to the exact host of the request, or the current domain only.

+**Path Policy**:
+- Cookies can be sent to the path specified, and anything under that path.
-If **domain** is not set, the `Host-only` flag is set, and the cookie is only sent to the exact hostname of the request.
+- If the path is empty, the cookie is only sent while accessing the path of the requested resource only.
-- The domain becomes set to the hostname.

 ---
 ### Cookie Protocol